open-mmlab/Amphion/egs/visualization/README.md

 ## Quick Start

 We provides a **[beginner recipe](SingVisio/)** to demonstrate how to implement interactive visualization for classic audio, music and speech generative models.
-Specifically, it is also an official implementation of the paper "[SingVisio: SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion](https://arxiv.org/pdf/2402.12660.pdf)".
+Specifically, it is also an official implementation of the paper "SingVisio: Visual Analytics of the Diffusion Model for Singing Voice Conversion", which can be accessed via [arXiv](https://arxiv.org/abs/2402.12660) or [Computers & Graphics](https://www.sciencedirect.com/science/article/pii/S0097849324001936).
 The **SingVisio** can be experienced [here](https://openxlab.org.cn/apps/detail/Amphion/SingVisio).

 ## Supported Models